Enterprise Resource Planning Solutions (ERP) for Promotional Product Distributors

 Related: Learn strategic steps to integrate CRM into ERP systems.

-As mentioned earlier, ERP evolved from prior enterprise solutions designed for manufacturing resource planning – specifically MRP systems.
+As mentioned earlier, ERP evolved from prior enterprise solutions designed for manufacturing resource planning – specifically, MRP systems.
 Traditional MRP software focuses on inventory control in production environments.
 It uses demand forecasts and inventory data to plan material requirements for certain products.

-Modern ERP expands the scope to also incorporate transactions, business intelligence, and performance tracking across financials, HR, and supply chain logistics beyond just manufacturing plant floors.
+Modern ERP expands the scope to also incorporate transactions, business intelligence, and performance tracking across financials, HR, and supply chain operations beyond just manufacturing plant floors.
 Contrasting ERP with MRP systems, MRP handles inventory while ERP integrates the entire business.
 However, ERP still facilitates improved material requirements planning along with its other expanded capabilities.

 Common Misconceptions and Myths About ERP